📊 AWK Key Takeaways

 What is the AI rating for AWK?

-American Water Works Company, Inc. (AWK) has a Combined AI Rating of HOLD from Claude (HOLD) and ChatGPT (HOLD) with 70% combined confidence, based on fundamental analysis of SEC EDGAR filings.
+American Water Works Company, Inc. (AWK) has a Combined AI Grade of C from Claude (C) and ChatGPT (B) with 77% combined confidence, based on fundamental analysis of SEC EDGAR filings.

 What are AWK's key strengths?

-Claude: Strong revenue growth of 10.1% YoY indicating market expansion and pricing power.
-High operating margin of 36.7% and net margin of 21.7% demonstrating operational efficiency.
+Claude: Revenue growth of 10.1% YoY in stable utility sector.
+Strong operating margins at 32.5% demonstrate operational efficiency.
 ChatGPT: Strong operating margin of 36.7% and net margin of 21.7% indicate durable regulated utility profitability.
 Revenue grew 10.1% year over year, showing continued expansion of the underlying business.

 What are the risks of investing in AWK?

-Claude: Negative free cash flow of -1.1B with capital expenditures (3.1B) exceeding operating cash flow, indicating dependence on external financing.
-High leverage with debt-to-equity ratio of 1.32x and 14.3B long-term debt limiting financial flexibility.
+Claude: Severely negative free cash flow of -$354M; company spending $659M CapEx against $305M operating cash generation.
+Critical liquidity crisis: current ratio and quick ratio both at 0.37x, well below 1.0x safe threshold.
 ChatGPT: Free cash flow was negative $1.07B as capital expenditures materially exceeded operating cash flow.
 Current and quick ratios of 0.46x indicate weak short-term liquidity and dependence on external financing.

 What is AWK's revenue and growth?